rickellis/AURIC/README.md

 * Search for your desired package at the __[AUR](https://aur.archlinux.org/)__ website.
 * Download and unpack the tar.gz archive.
 * Audit the `PKGBUILD` file for security.
-* Run `makepkge` to install it.1
+* Run `makepkge` to install it.

 The process wasn't that hard, but it did require keeping track of version numbers and needed dependencies so you could periodically check the AUR site for version updates.
 If you had only a few AUR packages installed it was no big deal, but as your software stash grew it could get cumbersome.
 This is where a package manager comes in.
 It does all this for you.

 After the AUR moved everything to github the process got simpler: Instead of manually downloading a package, you just use `git clone`.
 To check for updates, instead of looking up version numbers, you run a `git pull`.
 If the pull is already up to date there's nothing to do.
 If the pull results in changes you run `makepkg` again.
 Definitely easier, but if the package contains dependencies that are not from the official repositories (makepkg resolves all pacman dependencies automatically) then you still have to manage them yourself.

-AURIC started life as my desire to write a shell script that automates the above process.
+AURIC started life as my desire to write a shell script that automates the above process and solves a problem I describe below.
 When I stumbled onto vam I realized that someone else had the same idea and had written the core functionality.
 I took that script an built it into AURIC.

 The one major downside to using a `git pull` to determine if a package is out of date is this: You can only do a git pull once to determine if a package is out of date.
 Since the pull updates your local repo, subsequent calls to `git pull` will show the package as being current--even if you didn't actually run `makepkg` to update the package.
 In other words, you might have applications that are out of date even though git thinks you are current.